spesmilo/electrum/android/README.md

 If necessary, install Docker using the [instructions on its website](https://docs.docker.com/install/#supported-platforms).

-If you have a release key, copy it to `keystore.jks` in this directory.
+Copy your release key to `keystore.jks` in this directory.
+It must contain a key with the following configuration:

+    keyAlias "key0"
+    keyPassword "android"
+    storePassword "android"

 Run `build.sh`.
 The APK will be generated in `release` in this directory.